 Many states have specific requirements affecting abortion.
 Most of these laws apply both to medication and aspiration abortion.
 Clinicians must comply with mandatory waiting periods, parental notification, gestational age limits, and department of health reporting as required.
-To find out more about these regulations, consult the Center for Reproductive Rights at www.reproductiverights.org/.
+To find out more about these regulations, consult the Center for Reproductive Rights or the Abortion Defense Network.